 Notice "hidden wisdom."

-V8 - Which none of the princes of this world knew: for had they known it, they would not have crucified the Lord of glory.
+I Corinthians 2:8-15 Which none of the princes of this world knew: for had they known it, they would not have crucified the Lord of glory.
 But as it is written, Eye has not seen, nor ear heard, neither have entered into the heart of man, the things which God has prepared for them that love him.
-10 But God has revealed them unto us by his Spirit: for the Spirit searches all things, yes, the deep things of God.
+But God has revealed them unto us by his Spirit: for the Spirit searches all things, yes, the deep things of God.
 For what man knows the things of a man, save the spirit of man which is in him?
-Even so the things of God knows no man, but the Spirit of God . . . [which we have].
-12 Now we have received not the spirit of the world, but the spirit which is of God; that we might know the things that are freely given to us of God.
-13 Which things also we speak, not in the words which man's wisdom teaches, but which the Holy Spirit teaches; comparing spiritual things with spiritual.
-14 But the natural man receives not the things of the Spirit of God: for they are foolishness unto him: neither can he know them, because they are spiritually discerned.
-15 But he that is spiritual discerns all things, yet he himself is discerned of no man.
+Even so the things of God knows no man, but the Spirit of God [which we have].
+Now we have received not the spirit of the world, but the spirit which is of God; that we might know the things that are freely given to us of God.
+Which things also we speak, not in the words which man's wisdom teaches, but which the Holy Spirit teaches; comparing spiritual things with spiritual.
+But the natural man receives not the things of the Spirit of God: for they are foolishness unto him: neither can he know them, because they are spiritually discerned.
+But he that is spiritual discerns all things, yet he himself is discerned of no man.

 I think that I will stop there for today.
-The sermon is not done yet, and God willing we'll get back to it the next time that I speak.
-So this transmission is at an end.
+The sermon is not done yet, and God willing we will get back to it the next time that I speak.